 John C. Huang, Ph.D., PE

-A licensee must get familiar with the board laws and rules in order to practice engineering properly in any state.
-Although the vast majority of the professional engineers practice in accordance with the board laws and rules, the New York Board often receives complaints against licensees who may have violated the regulations either knowingly or unknowingly.
-This course provides a review of the New York Board Laws and Rules contained in Article 145 - Education Law, Part 29 Unprofessional Conduct - Rules of the Board of Regents and Part 68 Engineering and Land Surveying - Commissioner's Regulations.
+A licensee must get familiar with the board's laws and rules in order to practice engineering properly in any state.
+Although the vast majority of professional engineers practice in accordance with the board laws and rules, the New York Board often receives complaints against licensees who may have violated the regulations either knowingly or unknowingly.
+This course provides a review of the New York Board Laws and Rules contained in Article 145 - Education Law, Part 29 Unprofessional Conduct - Rules of the Board of Regents, and Part 68 Engineering and Land Surveying - Commissioner's Regulations.
 In addition, brief case summaries are presented for recent violations and the disciplinary actions taken by the Board.
 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.

 Note to Webinar Attendees:

 Our live webinars (web seminars) are considered as "Courses of Learning" (live courses) by the New York State Board for Engineering and Land Surveying and as "Timed & Monitored Courses" by the Ohio State Board for Professional Engineers and Surveyors.
 Unlike the traditional seminars held in a classroom setting, our webinars deliver live instruction to your home or office.
 You will be able to interact directly with our instructor during a webinar through audio channel or chat box.
 However, you must attend the webinar at a scheduled date and time.
 We will verify your attendance through our online webinar platform.
 The certificate of completion will not be issued unless you attend the webinar and pass a quiz (all quiz questions will be reviewed during the webinar).
 Thank you for your cooperation.